Ichamati River: River bed raised

 While the bed of the Ichamati river is 14 ft higher than that of the Mathabhanga, that of the Churni is lower than Mathabhanga by 6 in.
-During the lean period the level of water in the Mathabhanga is higher than that of the Padma.
+During the lean period, the level of water in the Mathabhanga is higher than that of the Padma.
 As a result, no water enters the Ichamati during the dry season.
 One of the causes of silting of the river was construction of guard wall for railway over bridge.
-The river beds in the area need to be excavated in order that there is flow of water during the lean season.
+The river beds in the area need to be excavated to facilitate the flow of water during the lean season.
 Since this is required to be done both in India and Bangladesh, there is need for accord on this point.
 The matter has been discussed at the ministerial level, the area surveyed to have better idea of the problems of the people in the affected area, and decisive action is expected in the near future.

 The river zone also faces the problem of industrial pollution and forcible occupation of land by people.
 Arresting environmental hazards resulting from lack of sanitation facilities, encroachment, groundwater contamination like arsenic pollution, destruction of aquatic flora, fauna are some of the burning problem of the areas that needs to be tackled through participatory mechanism.